 Many people take melatonin to combat the effects of jetlag, insomnia, or just to help them stay asleep.
 It’s important to remember that melatonin is a hormone that helps your body sync up and know it’s dark outside, and it doesn’t cause you to fall asleep.
 If you’re struggling with a nighttime chronotype, this could be a short-term solution for an early morning event, though most of the experts recommend sleeping when your body wants to so you can optimize health benefits.

-If you are going to take melatonin, the best time is about two hours before you go to sleep, according to the National Sleep Foundation.
+If you are going to take melatonin, the best time is about two hours before you go to sleep.
 Once you take it, it's a good idea to limit phone use and begin to wind down to let it take effect.

 In Breus’s book, he recommends a specific optimal schedule for each chronotype.
 Whether you choose to follow his advice or not, being consistent is usually a good thing for your circadian rhythm.
 By setting distinct meal times, breaks, and work hours, you’ll learn more about your body’s natural tendencies and should be able to determine what works best for you individually.